clarkgrubb/latex-input/README.md

 The input method starts in an inactivate state.
 Use `Ctrl+Alt+S` to toggle between active and inactive.

-When the input method is active, typing LaTeX notation followed by SPACE renders the notation.
+When the input method is active, type LaTeX notation followed by a SPACE to render a symbol.

 <a name="emacs-install"/>
 Emacs Installation